j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Fractals are limitless, yet don't *exist*
 until a viewer clicks and zooms.

-Far as I know the approach
+It is the approach which
 incites infinity, reaching to uncover it.

 I stare into your eternal face
-some Saturday mornings, before you wake.
+some Saturdays, awake before you wake.

 Stone eyelids, florescent scatter of freckles,
 pores stippling from a humid core.